HabitatFramework/UserGuide/menus/menus.rst

 Styles
 ------

-Allows the user to select one of the user interface styles for all interfaces and windows:
+Allows the user to select one of the following styles for all HLU Tool interfaces and windows:

 	* Original
 	* Light Grey
 	* Dark Grey
 	* Shiny Blue

 About
 -----

-Displays the current application and database versions of the HLU Tool, the current database connection, the current user's id and name, and the HLU Tool's copyright statements.
+Displays the following information about the HLU Tool:

+	* Current application and database versions
+	* Current database connection details
+	* Current user id and name
+	* Copyright statements
+	* Links to the on-line User and Technical Guides